OmarRing0/WriteUps/Tut's-LSDtrip/README.md

 - The trap: understanding how `fgets` behaves

 **Key Takeaway:**
 The difference between 2.0 and 2.5 difficulty is the little things you miss.
 The newline wasn't explicitly mentioned in the logic, but it silently affected everything.
-That's the real test.
+I mean if you have the patience and didn't break the keyboard in two pieces
+I for sure wouldn't do that, probably.

 Also, Alon Alush has jokes.
-I respect that.
+I respect that. not as funny as me for sure but good start

+see you next ;)